The course tutors are Peat Oberon (Course 'O') or Ambrose Burne (Course 'B')

 Giving a course as a gift:

-One of our courses makes a unique and very enjoyable present for Christmas, a birthday, or other significant event, with a personalised gift certificate to give on the day.
+One of our courses makes a unique and very enjoyable present for a birthday, retirement, Christmas, or other significant event, with a personalised gift certificate to give on the day.

 How about a memorable anniversary gift for your partner, perhaps to take together to celebrate forged links, welded bliss…...if you want to be really themed, 6 years is Iron, 11 years is Steel!